bitrix24/b24restdocs/api-reference/imopenlines/openlines/sessions/imopenlines-dialog-get.md

 >
 > Who can execute the method: any user

-This method retrieves information about the operator's open line dialogue.
+This method retrieves information about the operator's dialogue (chat) in the open channel.

 ## Method Parameters